Expressive Quantum Perceptrons for Quantum Neuromorphic Computing: Abstract

 \section{Abstract}

-Quantum neuromorphic computing (QNC) is a subfield of quantum machine learning (QML) that capitalizes on inherent system dynamics.
+Quantum neuromorphic computing (QNC) is a sub-field of quantum machine learning (QML) that capitalizes on inherent system dynamics.
 As a result, QNC can run on contemporary, noisy quantum hardware and is poised to realize challenging algorithms in the near term.
-One key element yet to be added to QNC is the characterization of the requisite dynamics for universal quantum neuromorphic computation.
-We address this issue by proposing a quantum equivalent to the classical perceptron, a simple mathematical model for a neuron that is the building block of various machine learning architectures.
-We introduce a quantum perceptron (QP) based on the analog dynamics of interacting qubits with tunable coupling constants.
-By adding tunable single-qubit rotations to the QP, we demonstrate that a QP can realize universal quantum computation, which contrasts sharply with the limited computational complexity of a single classical perceptron.
-We show that QPs are analogous to variational quantum algorithms (VQAs) familiar to the quantum machine learning community.
-We derive the quantum neural tangent kernel of a QP and compare the QP's trainability to the trainability of other VQAs.
-We discuss the advantages and drawbacks of kernel formalism.
-Finally, we demonstrate the effectiveness of QPs by applying them to numerous QML problems, including calculating the inner products between quantum states, entanglement witnessing, and quantum metrology.
+One key issue in QNC is the characterization of the requisite dynamics for ensuring expressive quantum neuromorphic computation.
+We address this issue by proposing a building block for QNC architectures, what we call quantum perceptrons (QPs).
+Our proposed QPs compute based on the analog dynamics of interacting qubits with tunable coupling constants.
+We show that QPs are, with restricted resources, a quantum equivalent to the classical perceptron, a simple mathematical model for a neuron that is the building block of various machine learning architectures. \framing{Moreover, we show that QPs are theoretically capable of producing any unitary operation.} Thus, QPs are computationally more expressive than their classical counterparts.
+As a result, QNC architectures built our of QPs are, theoretically, universal.
+We introduce a technique for mitigating barren plateaus in QPs called entanglement thinning.
+We demonstrate QPs' effectiveness by applying them to numerous QML problems, including calculating the inner products between quantum states, energy measurements, and time-reversal.
+Finally, we discuss potential implementations of QPs and how they can be used to build more complex QNC architectures.